Meet the man who deactivated Trump’s Twitter account

 Although Duysak was hailed as a hero by some, he says he hasn’t felt like one at all.

-He’s been pursued by media, which have been aggressive in contacting family and friends.
+He’s been pursued by the media, which have been aggressive in contacting family and friends.
 The woman who first alerted him is a typical example (we asked, and he would not provide her details to us, probably to protect her).
 Duysak said she had liked some of his posts, and someone — already with a lead on Duysak — had spotted this and tracked her down.

 But he is not concerned about what happens next if there is further investigation of the incident.
 He hasn’t broken any laws.